 Leaving the classroom without permission 'I can see that you are not happy at the moment.'
 'Come back into the room when you are ready and we can talk here or with who would you like to talk to, me or?' (repeat).
 'You can come and find me when you are ready.'
 I can see you are not happy at the moment.
 When you are ready to come back to class, I will listen.' (then ignore until they are ready as long as another adult is in the vicinity).
 Educational opportunities - identify early warning signs for needing to leave Creation of a 'safe space' in the classroom if staying in class is difficult Damage to property 'I can see that you are not happy at the moment.'
 'When you are ready we can talk here or in the library/office/classroom.' (repeat).
 Assisting with repairs or planning the repairs Stealing 'I can see that you have taken something that doesn't belong to you.'
 'When you are ready to return it, you can give it to me or put it in the box.' (repeat).
 Research the real world implications Dangerous Antisocial B ehaviours will likely need SLT su pport after following the script Leaving the school building 'I am not chasing you.
 I'll be standing here to make sure you are safe.
 When you go to 'I can see there is something wrong.
 Do you want to come inside and talk to Mrs Wilson? ation and exploration Leaving the premises (adult) inside, we can solve the problem.'
 'Name, you have left the school premises, so I am calling the police.'
 Mrs Gomez, Mrs Wilson? (give a choice of 2 - whichever most appropriate/available).
-'When you come in would you like to go to the carpet or your safe space?' (repeat) s situation d in social s/breaktimes ed off-site activities
+'When you come in would you like to go to the carpet or your safe space?' (repeat) situation d in social s/breaktimes ed off-site activities

-Spitting (directly at another) Hair pulling Pushing aggressively Scratching Pinching Hitting Kicking Fighting Biting Punching Throwing furniture 'Your actions have hurt me/child's name.
+Spitting (directly at another) Hair pulling Pushing aggressively Scratching Pinching Hitting Kicking 'Your actions have hurt me/child's name.
 Use your words and I will listen.'
 'I can see there is so wrong.
-Do you want inside and talk to Mr Mrs Robertson, Mrs Shinebourne? (give a of 2 - whichever mod appropriate/available (If already inside the would be to come and one of these adults a from wherever they a to come Dean, a choice st a). choice and talk to and away 'Child's name, I can see something has happened.'
+Do you want inside and talk to Mr Mrs Robertson, Mrs Shinebourne? (give of of 2 - whichever mod appropriate/available (If already inside the would be to come ar one of these adults a to come Dean, a choice st e). choice ad talk to and away 'Child's name, I can see something has happened.'
 'I am here to help.'
 'Talk and I will listen.'
-'Come with me and' Protective Consequences: Possible limit to outside space Escorted in social situations/breaktimes Restricted off-site activities Differentiated teaching space Exclusion Physical or verbal bullying (see Bullying Policy for definition) All unsocial, antisocial and dangerous behaviours need time, patience and praise when the child is showing prosocial behaviour following any of these difficulties - see above - Prosocial section Examples of responses; 'Name, you have used your safe space, well done.'
+'Come with me and' Protective Consequences: Possible limit to outside space Escorted in social situations/breaktimes Restricted off-site activities Differentiated teaching space Exclusion Fighting Biting Punching Throwing furniture Physical or verbal bullying (see Bullying Policy for from wherever they a are now). difficulties - see above - P dangerous behaviours need tim rosocial section e, patience and praise 1 Examples of responses; 'Name, you have used your safe space, well done.'
 'You are making a good effort with your learning.'
 'Thank you for telling me how this made you feel.'
 'Thank you for being honest with me and telling me the truth.'
-'I can see that you are upsetyour body language is showing me you are cross' 'I can understand how that could be upsetting/annoying' Post incident recovery and debrief measures (Restorative Practice) Add descriptions here from Therapeutic Plan 'It is time for a chill and chat' 'Tell me what happened when' 'How were you feeling when you?'
-'Who has been affected?'
-'How can you help to put this right?'
-'So let's practise what we have learnt so that we can do things better next time.'
+'I can see that you are upsetyour body language is showing me you are cross' 'I can understand how that could be upsetting/annoying' Add des 'It is time 'Tell me 'How we you?' affected.
+'How car scriptions here from Therape e for a chill and chat' what happened when' re you feeling when 'Who has been ?' n you help to put this right?' neasures (Restorative Practice) eutic Plan so that we can do things better next